Social Science GE Courses – Sustainability Courses

 - BIO111 Introduction to Animal Life.
 Includes content on ecology, ecosystems, terrestrial and aquatic biodiversity, climate, population growth, hydrofracking, air & water pollution.
 Download the syllabus

 - BIO112 Biology Today with Eric Keeling, Kara Belinsky, and Michael Boms only.
 Offered every semester.
 Content varies by faculty member.
 In the past, Kara Belinsky’s course includes content on ecology, invasive species, nitrogen pollution, and fisheries management.
 Michael Bom’s course has included content on the precautionary principle, environmental protection, energy and climate change, factory farming, food and population growth, and chemicals in the environment.
 Download the syllabi from Kara Belinsky’s class, Michael Boms’ class, and Eric Keeling’s class.

 - GIO120 Global Change Biology with Eric Keeling

 - GEO202 Physical Geography – Download the syllabus for Salvatore Engel-Di Mauro’s class and Scott Le Vine?s class.

 - GLG201 Physical Geology

 World GE Courses – Courses that include Sustainability Content

 - ECO130 Economics of Globalization.
-This course examines sustainability of the environment as well as economic sustainability/inequality and poverty.
+This course examines the sustainability of the environment as well as economic sustainability/inequality and poverty.
 The class focuses one week on each of these units and reference them throughout the course.